OMEGA’s high accuracy Gas

 SPECIFICATIONS (SIGNAL CONDITIONER) Input Signal Type: MCP pickup Input Frequency Range: 0.2 Hz to 4 KHz Signal Level: 10 mV rms to 30 Vdc Power Supply: 13 to 30 Vdc standard, 100 to 240 Vac (-AC) (optional), reverse polarity protection Analog Output: 4 to 20 mA, 1 to 5V, 24 mA overflow condition (dip switch selectable) Load Resistance: Max 650 Ù @ 24 Vdc Accuracy: °0.02% of full scale Temperature Drift: 40 ppm/°C Pulse Output: 0 to 5V Recommended Minimum Load Resistance: 50 KÙ Pulse Scaling: Divide by 1,10,100 per flow unit of measure Hi/Lo Alarm (Optional): Relay (2A, 30 Vdc), 0 to 5V, open collector (0.5A, 30V) Communications: RS232 port for configuration and diagnostics Linearization: Up to 20 points Operating Temperature: -40 to 85°C (-40 to 185°F) Humidity: 0 to 90% non-condensing Enclosure: Extruded aluminum explosion-proof ATEX Port: 3/4-14 NPT Regulatory: CE compliant

-† All dollar amounts on this site are shown in US currency.
-Note: Systems come complete with NIST certificate with K Factor, turbine, signal conditioner in ATEX enclosure, and operator’s manual.
+† All amounts shown in USD Note: Systems come complete with NIST certificate with K Factor, turbine, signal conditioner in ATEX enclosure, and operator’s manual.

 ± The purchase of FLSC-C-CABLE and downloadable software (free at FTP.Omega.com) are necessary to program the signal conditioners in the field.